ahmad-dowla/per-diem-calculator/README.md

 ## Built with

-TypeScript
-Tailwind
+TypeScript - native web components encapsulated in shadow DOM Tailwind
 TomSelect for searchable dropdowns
 JSZip to unpack
 DOMPurify to santize developer config object

-## TK
+## Planned Updates

-This version is built independent of frameworks using native web components React version released soon
+- Dark mode
+- Add CSS paths to make it easy to style shadowDOM elements
+- Option to display rates only vs calculating expenses
+- React version